Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 Gallup Data On Crime

-There are three traditional sources for violence and crime in the U.S., the FBI’s Crime Reports, The Bureau of Justice Statistics National Crime Survey, and Gallup.
+There are three traditional sources for violence and crime in the U.S.: the FBI’s Crime Reports, the Bureau of Justice Statistics National Crime Survey, and Gallup.

-There are endless additional sources on crime (Pew, the CDC, the federal Office of Juvenile Justice and Delinquency Prevention, private research firms, and many others) that are used throughout this report but our focus is on the data most refer to when discussing crime.
-Some of the references below are dated but it’s good to be exposed to a partial history of their crime findings.
+There are endless additional sources on crime (Pew, the CDC, the federal Office of Juvenile Justice and Delinquency Prevention, private research firms, and many others) that are used throughout this report, but our focus is on the data most refer to when discussing crime.
+Some of the references below are dated, but it’s good to be exposed to a partial history of their crime findings.

 Gallup’s historical crime data is a good starting point.